jaiguptanick/Blog/_posts/2020-6-06-HSCTF7_2020_Writeups.md

 ![HSCTF]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/hsctf/hsctf1_3.png)

-Also you can get the flag by clicking on the "span class="poefKuKjNPojzLDf" as this class stores the flag in the css file.
+Also, you can get the flag by clicking on the "span class="poefKuKjNPojzLDf" as this class stores the flag in the css file.

 ![HSCTF]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/hsctf/hsctf1_4.png)